 Marine Protected Areas (MPAs) are a widely-used conservation management tool around the world.
-The UK governments are in the process of setting up a network of MPAs in UK seas to protect important habitats and species, which could be damaged by human activities.
+The UK governments are in the process of implementing a network of MPAs in UK seas to protect important habitats and species,by effectively managing impactful human activities.

-Led by The Marine Conservation Society, New Economics Foundation, Fauna and Flora International, Thames Estuary Partnership and ClientEarth- this experiment aims to explore what happens if we empower ‘Agents of Change’.
+Led by the Marine Conservation Society, with New Economics Foundation and Fauna and Flora International – this experiment aims to explore what happens if we empower ‘Agents of Change’.

-The project aims to better understand local views and conversations about marine protected areas, and use this understanding to support local people in re-framing local conversations in a way that will improve the local image of marine protected areas, local sense of connection and ownership with MPAs, and thereby ensure appropriate management which is inclusive and accepted.
+The project aims to better understand local views and conversations about MPAs and use this understanding to support local people in re-framing local conversations in a way that will increase community support for their local MPA, by improving local sense of connection and ownership with MPAs, and work to ensure appropriate management which is inclusive and accepted.

-Agents of Change brings together a group of national eNGO representatives and sea-users from Sussex and North Norfolk with an interest in local inshore MCZs, working in three pilot areas; Beachy Head East (tranche 3 and not yet designated), Kingmere (a tranche 1 designated site with fisheries management in place) and Cromer Shoals Chalk Beds (a tranche 2 designated site with no fisheries management yet in place).
-These sites were chosen to build on existing work Marine Conservation Society Community Voice Method work and test differing approaches with a variety of communities and MCZs at different stages.
+The Agents of Change pilot brings together a group of national eNGO representatives, sea-users and wider community members from Sussex and North Norfolk with an interest in local inshore MCZs, working in three pilot areas; Beachy Head East (tranche 3, newly designated 2019), Kingmere (a tranche 1 designated site with fisheries management in place) and Cromer Shoals Chalk Beds (a tranche 2 designated site with no fisheries management yet in place).
+These sites were chosen to build on existing work Marine Conservation Society Community Voice Method work and test differing approaches with a variety of communities and MPAs at different stages.